Holidaymakers lose nearly £3,000 to scams, bank warns

 - Watch out for text messages, emails or ads offering you cheap deals, which do not appear to be available elsewhere.

 - It is safer to book a holiday through a reputable agent or directly with an airline or hotel.
-You can check an agent's authenticity via the Association of British Travel Agents (opens in new tab).
+You can check an agent's authenticity via the Association of British Travel Agents.

 - If you’re booking directly with an individual, ask them questions about the room, location and the area to get an idea of how genuine it is.
 A scammer may hesitate or give you incorrect information.